-Welcome to Downtown Clarkesville Clarkesville was chartered in 1823 as the county seat of Habersham County, which it remains today.
-It was the first of the major resort towns of Northeast Georgia, with wealthy families escaping the heat and malaria of the coasts of South Carolina and Georgia venturing north for the milder summers of Clarkesville.
-At one time, downtown Clarkesville was sprinkled with hotels for these tourists.
-Soon the visitors were building fine homes in the area, some of which are part of this walking tour.
-Life in Clarkesville huddled around the square, with women shopping, and men gathering to talk about business and politics.
+WELCOME TO

+DOWNTOWN CLARKESVILLE

+Clarkesville was chartered in 1823 as the county

+seat of Habersham County, which it remains

+today.
+It was the first of the major resort towns of

+Northeast Georgia, with wealthy families escaping

+the heat and malaria of the coasts of South

+Carolina and Georgia venturing north for the

+Downtown Clarkesville HISTORIC

 Gone are the hotels, but life in Clarkesville still represents the same peaceful respite of earlier years and remains a gentle, friendly place.

-Downtown Visitor's Center Historic Mauldin House 458 Jefferson Street 706-754-2220 www.clarkesvillega.com or find Clarkesville on
+Downtown Visitor's Center Historic Mauldin House 458 Jefferson Street 706-754-2220 www.clarkesvillega.com or find Clarkesville on facebook.